Last Updated on February 15, 2025

-If you’re going to visit La Paz Bolivia, you need to know that most parts of the city are actually dangerous for tourists and people that don’t know too much about this place.
-The city has large areas and neighborhoods where you can be very safe, but in most parts of it, you’ll need to be very cautious.
+If you’re planning to visit La Paz, Bolivia, it’s crucial to understand that many parts of the city are, in fact, dangerous for tourists and those unfamiliar with the area.
+While there are large areas and neighborhoods where you can be very safe, in most parts of the city, you’ll need to exercise considerable caution.

-La Paz of Bolivia is in most of its parts a dangerous city to stay in for tourists.
-But it’s very safe, even at night, in the next zones: San Miguel, Calacoto, Sopocachi, and Miraflores.
-It’s also generally safe across the South Zone and the Central Zone (this last zone is not safe at night).
+For tourists, most of La Paz, Bolivia, is a dangerous city.
+However, it’s very safe, even at night, in the following zones: San Miguel, Calacoto, Sopocachi, and Miraflores.
+It’s also generally safe throughout the South Zone and the Central Zone (though this last zone is not safe at night).

-A general overview of how safe La Paz City actually is
+A General Overview of Safety in La Paz City

-La Paz in Bolivia is in general a dangerous city for tourists because you are at risk of becoming the target of thefts, grabbers, and robbers.
-Despite this, you have almost a zero chance of being killed, unless you are in the outskirts of both La Paz and El Alto cities.
+La Paz, Bolivia, is generally a dangerous city for tourists *because you risk becoming the target of theft, muggings, and robbery*.
+Despite this, your chances of being killed are almost zero, unless you are on the outskirts of either La Paz or El Alto.

-Furthermore, the risk of being kidnapped is generally low across the city, you have almost zero chances of being in this situation if you are outside during the day, but not at night, when it’s more likely for this to happen.
-In some parts, you will be safe even at night, but in most parts of the city, being outside alone at night can be quite threatening for your possessions and even your life.
+Furthermore, the risk of kidnapping is generally low throughout the city.
+You have almost zero chance of experiencing this during the day, *but not at night, when the likelihood increases*.
+In some areas, you’ll be safe even at night, but in most parts of the city, *being outside alone at night can be quite threatening* to your possessions and even your life.

-La Paz city is not as dangerous as other cities located in South America.
-For example, if you compare it with some cities of Mexico or Brazil, where in some neighborhoods you can be killed or kidnapped very easily, in La Paz is very difficult for this to happen, but in the outskirts of the city, very near to rural areas, if you are at night in these places, or in the wrong streets during the day, you can be also the victim of potential tragedies.
+La Paz is not as dangerous as some other South American cities.
+For example, if you compare it to certain cities in Mexico or Brazil, where in some neighborhoods you could easily be killed or kidnapped, *this is very unlikely to happen in La Paz*.
+However, on the outskirts of the city, very close to rural areas, if you’re in the wrong places during the day or on the wrong streets at night, you could also fall victim to serious incidents.

-Otherwise, if you are in wealthy zones and neighborhoods, where many expats from the first world also live, like San Miguel, Calacoto, or Sopocachi, and with a little bit more danger, Miraflores, even late at night, you have almost zero risk of being assaulted or face dangerous threats from bad people.
+On the other hand, if you’re in affluent zones and neighborhoods where many expats from developed countries also reside, *such as San Miguel, Calacoto, or Sopocachi*, and to a slightly lesser extent, Miraflores, you have almost zero risk of being assaulted or facing dangerous threats from criminals, even late at night.

-As a tourist or if you do not know too much about how to live in the main cities of Bolivia, we don’t recommend you to go to El Alto City (unless you are with the proper guide).
-The whole city is quite dangerous for tourists.
-In this city, you should only be near the airport and cable car stations.
-No neighborhood is safe enough for tourists in El Alto.
+As a tourist, or if you’re unfamiliar with Bolivia’s major cities, we don’t recommend visiting El Alto City (unless you’re with a knowledgeable guide). *The entire city is quite dangerous for tourists*.
+In El Alto, you should only remain near the airport and cable car stations. *No neighborhood in El Alto is sufficiently safe for tourists.*

-Don’t even think of being in the city at night, it’s really dangerous and your life may be at risk.
-People don’t even bother hurting you at night, because they may think that you are a robber or you are hiding something else.
-It’s also quite common to see, even in the very center of El Alto city (La Ceja) and during the day, people being assaulted or stabbed in some cases.
+Do not even consider being in the city at night.
+It’s extremely dangerous, and your life may be at risk.
+People may not hesitate to harm you at night, believing you might be a robber or concealing something.
+It’s also quite common to see, even in the very center of El Alto (La Ceja) and during the day, people being assaulted or, in some cases, stabbed.

-Maybe after some months or years living in La Paz, you may be able to visit these parts of the cities without too much trouble, like natives normally do.
-Grabbers, kidnappers, and similar bad people can very easily spot a naive tourist and make him their target.
+Perhaps after several months or years of living in La Paz, you might be able to visit these parts of the city without significant problems, as natives typically do.
+Thieves, pickpockets, and kidnappers *can very easily identify an unsuspecting tourist and target them*.

-The safest parts and neighborhoods of La Paz
+The Safest Areas and Neighborhoods of La Paz

-As we just said, 4 neighborhoods in La Paz are very safe for tourists.
-These areas are also the main destination for first-world expats and foreigners coming to live in the city:
+As we mentioned, four neighborhoods in La Paz are *very safe for tourists*.
+These areas are also the primary destinations for expats and foreigners from developed countries coming to live in the city:

 - San Miguel